Logo image of Columbia Parkinson's Support Group

 Return to top of this page

-Make a donation / contribution or give the perfect gift
+Make a donation / give a contribution / give the perfect gift

+Support your support group by making a donation.
 The Columbia Parkinson's Support Group does not collect dues to be a member of our support group.
-Our programs, services, and website are made possible because of financial donations and contributions from our members and the public.
-We depend on the generosity of those who wish to help support us to continue providing services to the Parkinson's community.
+Our programs, services, and website are made possible because of donations and contributions from our members and the public.
+We depend on the generosity of those who wish to help us to continue providing support and services to the Parkinson's community.

 Return to top of this page